Tech-at-DU/React-Redux-passwords-Tutorial/P05-Redux-Toolkit/readme.md

 );
 ```

 Your components need to access the store.
-You'll do that by passing it through the `Provider` component, it will be accessible to all descendents of this component.
+You'll do that by passing it through the `Provider` component, it will be accessible to all descendants of this component.

-## Creating Slices, exporting Actions and Reducers
+## Creating Slices, exporting Actions, and Reducers

 Create a new folder `src/features`

 For each slice of state you define you'll add a folder and a file to manage it.
-A slice is one value of Application state.
-For this Application our slice will be `passwords`, and it will be a list/array of passwords.
+A slice is one value of the Application state.
+For this Application the slice will be `passwords`, it will be a list/array of passwords.

 Think of state as an Object and a slice being one property on that object.